Whitey Bulger: Consolidating power

+The state police resumed surveillance on Bulger and Flemmi in September 1980, frequently following the pair to a bank of payphones outside a Howard Johnson's restaurant in Dorchester.
+In the autumn of 1980, the police were again granted a warrant to bug the payphones.
+Immediately after the bug was planted, the gangsters stopped using the telephone.
+The police became suspicious that Bulger had been tipped off about their investigation, but were unsure of how or by whom.
+Then, in November 1980, the state troopers learned that Morris had errantly told a Boston police detective at a bachelor party that he was aware of the state police investigation, and that Bulger and his gang knew that the Lancaster Street Garage was bugged, effectively exposing the FBI as the source of the leak.
+The police investigation ended unsuccessfully in 1981.

-Bulger and Flemmi then took over the remnants of the Winter Hill Gang and used their status as informants to eliminate competition.
-The information they supplied to the FBI in subsequent years was responsible for the imprisonment of several of Bulger's associates whom Bulger viewed as threats; however, the main victim of their relationship with the federal government was the Patriarca family, which was based in Boston's North End and in Federal Hill, Providence, Rhode Island.
-After the 1986 RICO indictment of Angiulo and his associates, the Patriarca family's Boston operations were in a shambles.
+After Bulger and Flemmi took over the remnants of the Winter Hill Gang, they used their status as informants to eliminate competition.
+The information they supplied to the FBI in subsequent years was responsible for the imprisonment of several of Bulger's associates whom Bulger viewed as threats; however, the main victim of their relationship with the federal government was the Patriarca family, which was based in Boston's North End and the Federal Hill neighborhood of Providence, Rhode Island.
+In November 1980, Bulger and Flemmi helped the FBI plant a microphone in the headquarters of Jerry Angiulo on Prince Street in the North End.
+The bug gathered enough evidence to bring down the leadership of the Mafia in Boston.
+After the 1983 RICO indictments of Angiulo and his associates, the Patriarca family's Boston operations were in shambles.
 Bulger and Flemmi stepped into the ensuing vacuum to take control of organized crime in the Boston area.

 The murder of Louis Litif

 In 1980, Bulger was approached in Triple O's by Louis Litif, a Lebanese-American neighborhood bookmaker.
 Weeks, a bouncer at the bar, said, "He wasn't a big guy, maybe five seven and 185 pounds.
 Of Arab descent, he had a mustache like Saddam Hussein. ...
 That night, as always, he was talking in his obnoxious loud voice.
 Even when there were 400 people in the bar, you always knew Louie was there."

 Litif had been stealing money from his partners in the bookmaking operation and using the money to traffic cocaine, and had not only refused to pay Bulger a cut of his drug profits but committed two murders without Bulger's permission.
 Litif told an outraged Bulger he was also going to kill his partner, "Joe the Barber", whom he accused of stealing from the bookmaking operation.
 Bulger refused to sanction this, but Litif vowed to proceed.
 Bulger replied, "You've stepped over the line.
 You're no longer just a bookmaker."
 Litif responded that, as Bulger was his friend, he had nothing to worry about.
 Bulger coldly responded, "We're not friends anymore, Louie."